Running Llama 2 with vLLM

 HUGGING_FACE_HUB_TOKEN

-secret in fal -
+secret in fal$ fal secrets set HUGGING_FACE_HUB_TOKEN="my token" -

 Proceed to change the model name to the model you’ve requested access to.